MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authz-group-entra-id.md

 If a user is member of more groups than the overage limit (**150 for SAML tokens, 200 for JWT tokens, 6 for single-page applications**), then the Microsoft identity platform does not emit the group IDs in the `groups` claim in the token.
 Instead, it includes an **overage** claim in the token that indicates to the application to query the [MS Graph API](https://graph.microsoft.com) to retrieve the user’s group membership.

-Azure AD Boot Starter (v3.5 and above) parses the groups claim automatically and adds each group to the signed in user's **Authorities**.
+Microsoft Entra ID Boot Starter (v3.5 and above) parses the groups claim automatically and adds each group to the signed in user's **Authorities**.
 It **automatically** handles the groups overage scenario.

 > We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.